behdadetezadi/oopp-project-splitty/README.md

 **Start Page:**
 Here, you have the ability to either create a new event or join an existing event through a unique invite code.

+The Recent Events List gets populated as you navigate through events in runtime and is initially empty since there is no login in compliance with the basic requirements.
+By clicking on the events in this list you can navigate to them faster.
 **USER FEATURES**